 Smallwood, who joined Coach Connie Yori's Nebraska staff before the 2005-06 season, played a major role in helping the Huskers to eight postseason tournament bids in nine seasons, including six NCAA Tournament trips.

 In 2009-10, Smallwood helped develop one of the top defenses in school history while powering Nebraska to a 32-2 record, a Big 12 regular-season title and the school's first NCAA Sweet 16 appearance.

-In 2011-12, Smallwood helped guide a young Husker team to the third-best record in school history with a 24-9 mark and another NCAA Tournament trip.
+In 2011-12, Smallwood helped guide a young Husker team to the fourth-best record in school history with a 24-9 mark and another NCAA Tournament trip.
 Nebraska featured two true freshmen in the starting lineup along with sophomore All-American Jordan Hooper in every game.
 After going 10-6 in the Big Ten, the Huskers battled to a runner-up finish in their first-ever Big Ten Tournament by posting three straight wins.